+91-8999-11-8999 (9 AM - 9 PM)

 6. Check your Glycemic Index(GI)

 We know the name sounds complex, like a medical term!
-But GI is actually a tool that measures the time each food is taking for breaking down to its glucose components and ranks them accordingly.
+But GI is actually a tool that measures the time each food is taking to break down to its glucose components and ranks them accordingly.
 Glucose is what drives your energy level.

 Nutritious foods like oatmeal, raw fruits, yogurt, brown rice etc. are low on GI content and are considered as low-carbs which leads to higher energy.